travelsonic/Flight-Simulator-2004-Flight-Simulator-X/Weather.md

 # Weather Related Notes:
+## Altitude:
+Altitude is entered by the user as an integer representing the altitude in feet.

+Internally, this value is stored as a 32-bit float representing the altitude in meters.

 ## Wind - Sustained and Gust Speeds:
 Wind is entered by the user as an integer value, representing the wind speed and wind gust speed in knots.